Singularities of linear systems and boundedness of Fano varieties: Proof of main results

 \section{\bf Proof of main results}

-We apply induction on dimension to prove \ref{t-BAB}, \ref{t-bnd-lct-global}, \ref{t-bnd-lct}, so assume they all hold in dimension $\le d-1$.
+We apply induction on dimension to prove Theorems \ref{t-BAB}, \ref{t-bnd-lct-global}, and \ref{t-bnd-lct}, so assume they all hold in dimension $\le d-1$.
 It is easy to verify them in dimension one.
 Recall that we proved Theorem \ref{t-compl-near-lcc} in Section 4.